xlnwel/grl/algo/readme.md

 - sacdiqn: SAC + IQN for discrete action space and CNN
 - seed: SEED for distributed training

 **Note:** Do not run value-based algorithms on the 'procgen' suite.
-Run the Ape-X version instead!
+Instead, run the Ape-X version and fill in the corresponding *config.yaml as you need.